stsypanov/PyThermalCamera-Windows/README.md

 - Floating Maximum and Minimum temperature values within the scene, with variable threshold.
 - Video recording is implemented (saved as AVI in the working directory).
 - Snapshot images are implemented (saved as PNG in the working directory).
+- Invert the colormap (essentially double the color themes!)

 The current settings are displayed in a box at the top left of the screen (The HUD):